Last Updated: September 21, 2024

 United States of America

-💰 Compare Warren Sapp's Net Worth
+1. What Is Warren Sapp's Net Worth And Salary?

 What is Warren Sapp's Net Worth and Salary?

-Warren Sapp is a retired American football player who has a net worth of $500 thousand.
+Warren Sapp is a retired American football player who has a net worth of $500,000.
 Warren Sapp is probably best known for his 13-season career in the NFL, and he earned quite a reputation for himself as a defensive tackle.
 During his playing career, he played predominantly for the Tampa Bay Buccaneers.
 Celebrated and derided in equal parts for his hard-hitting style of play, Warren proved a divisive figure in the NFL.
 At times, Sapp became verbally abusive to players, and he got himself into various controversies over the course of his career.
 In 1999, he was named the NFL Defensive Player of the Year.
 Unfortunately, Warren's finances have suffered after he left the NFL.
-After earning nearly $60 million in NFL salary alone, in 2012 Warren declared bankruptcy.
-In his filing he reported $6 million worth of debt.
+After earning nearly $60 million in NFL salary alone, in 2012, Warren declared bankruptcy.
+In his filing, he reported $6 million worth of debt.

 Early Life